boserup/librenms-unifi/README.md

 1. Clone the repository locally
 2. Locate your LibreNMS installation
 3. Place the UniFi folder in the html/plugins directory of the LibreNMS installation
+4. Enter your UniFi Controller login details in the config.php file
-4. Activate the plugin.
+5. Activate the plugin.
 Select Overview > Plugins > Plugin Admin in the top menu

 ## Supported devices